tingchihc/tingchihc.github.io/_pages/about.md

   - /about.html
 ---

-Ting-Chih Chen was a master's degree student in the Department of Computer Science.
-His advisor was Chris Thomas.
-Chen worked at the computer vision lab and his research interests include artificial intelligence, natural language processing, and computer vision.
-His research focuses on multimodal knowledge representation and hypothesis generation from heterogenous multimedia sources.
+Ting-Chih is a MS student in the Department of Computer Science at Virginia Tech, under the guidance of Professor Chris Thomas, focuses on detecting disinformation.
+His research interests encompass AI, NLP, and CV.
+In the Virginia Tech, he is working on "When Trust is a Factor" project, his work is mainly to develop the language models with RLHF and PPO.
+In addition, he worked on integrated the cross-modalities information in the knowledge graph to detect the disinformation.
+The goal is trying to figure out which tuples are real or fake to finish the fine-grained level entailment.